 In mid-2017, Google began favoring websites that it perceives as niche experts.
 In this context, being a niche expert means having a cluster of 10+ authoritative pages revolving around the same “hub” keyword.
 For example, the keyword “crm software” could be the hub keyword for a CRM company that has industry landing pages targeting “crm software for small business” “crm software for real estate” and “crm software for manufacturing”; and FAQ landing pages targeting “crm software pricing” “crm software advantages” and “best crm software 2024”.
 The consistency of the hub keyword across the pages of the website creates a kind of magnetism: the site attracts traffic from any Google search containing the hub keyword.

-The biggest change to Google’s algorithm in the last five years is the increased importance of User Engagement, which was integrated into the ranking algorithm in 2016.
+The biggest change to Google’s algorithm in the last six years is the increased importance of Searcher Engagement, which was integrated into the ranking algorithm in 2016.
 Google used to be wary of giving weight to an on-site factor that could be easily manipulated by site owners.
-But Google’s increasingly-sophisticated technology—borrowed from the click fraud detection side of its advertising business—has made user engagement a sizable part of its algorithm.
+But Google’s increasingly-sophisticated technology—borrowed from the click fraud detection side of its advertising business—has made searcher engagement a sizable part of its algorithm.

-User engagement is related to the #1 overall factor, Consistent Publication of Engaging content.
+Searcher engagement is related to the #1 overall factor, Consistent Publication of Satisfying Content.
 Engagement, which combines bounce rate, time on page, and pages per session, is a good indicator of the content’s quality.
 Keep in mind, however, that searches have different intents behind them, some of which indicate that the searcher wants to quickly look up a piece of information; more is not always better.

-In 2022, Google reconfirmed its commitment to User Engagement with its Helpfulness algorithm update.
+In 2022, Google reconfirmed its commitment to Searcher Engagement with its Helpfulness algorithm update.

 Freshness